MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/run-your-first-container.md

 ## Run a Windows container

 For this simple example, a ‘Hello World’ container image will be created and deployed.
-For the best experience, run these commands in an elevated command prompt window (but don't use the Windows PowerShell ISE--it doesn't work for interactive sessions with containers, as the containers appear to hang).
+For the best experience, run these commands in an elevated command prompt window (but don't use the Windows PowerShell ISE—it doesn't work for interactive sessions with containers, as the containers appear to hang).

 1. Start a container with an interactive session from the `nanoserver` image by entering the following command in your command prompt window: